ryanhefner/react-fathom/README.md

 Easily compose Fathom Analytics into your React/Next.js apps with automatic pageview tracking and full TypeScript support.

+## About Fathom Analytics

+This package is designed to work with [Fathom Analytics](https://usefathom.com/ref/EKONBS), a privacy-first website analytics platform.
+Fathom provides simple, GDPR-compliant analytics without cookies or tracking scripts that invade user privacy.

+**New to Fathom?** Get a **$10 credit** on your first invoice when you sign up using [this affiliate link](https://usefathom.com/ref/EKONBS).
+This helps support the development of this open-source package.

 ## Features

 - 🚀 **Zero-config** Fathom Analytics integration for React